 Away from band, Chris is a civil engineer specialising in railway design and enjoys playing golf and food & drink.

 Nigel's passion for brass banding was born at the age of five when he blew his first blow in the Young Peoples Band of the Salvation Army at Hastings Citadel.
 He subsequently had many happy years at Worthing Citadel with whom he toured much of the UK and parts of Europe as part of their evangelical work.
 His secular playing began with Horsham Borough Band, where he later took the Principal Cornet seat before further enjoyable years at Uckfield Concert Brass and Chichester City Band.

-However Nigel's home for nearly 20 years of his playing career has been 'Friary'.
-Rejoining the band in 2003, he's held many committee positions and has been the Chairman since 2011.
+However Nigel's home for over 25 years of his playing career has been 'Friary'.
+He's held many management team positions and has been the Chairman since 2011.
 He sat in the Solo Horn chair from 2005 - 2016 and continues to unconvincingly insist that his nickname of "fingers" refers to his dexterity rather than what some refer to as an unusual valve finger placement.

 From a myriad of banding memories he singles out his first steps onto the Royal Albert Hall stage in 2013 as his most proud and treasured.

 Being part of the long journey with Friary and seeing its reputation grow musically, financially and organisationally ranks as one of my most proud achievements.